Arshitha/100-days-of-code/log.md

 **Today's Progress**: Finished code reviewing and understanding the error cases.
 Code review complete.

 **Thoughts**: Could have finished the whole thing.
-Trouble focussing due to personal life issues.
+Trouble focussing.
 Not cool.

+### Day 7: February 20, 2018

+**Today's Goal**: Finish Assignment 2 of EC500 and Counting Inversions code.

+**Today's Progress**: Finished redesgning the algorithm for counting inversions that follows directly from the Merge sort code.
+However, unable to test it on hacker rank.
+Not sure what's causing it.

+**Thoughts**: Need to increase my speed.
+However, good practice debugging and fixing errors.
+And doing it by myself.